ziu1986/lesson-code-review/_episodes/04-give_cr.md

 And submit the review.
 If you have no comments you can write LGTM (looks good to me), a polite way to say that you accept the purposed changes.

-**Do not accept the pull-request!** Since you are several people performing the same exercise you will see a lot of conflicts if everyone actually merge the code into the `main` branch.
-The point with the exercise is to explore the review function of GitHub.
+**Do not accept the pull-request!** Since you are several people performing the same exercise you will see a lot of conflicts if everyone actually merges the code into the `main` branch.
+The point of the exercise is to explore the review function of GitHub.

 > ## (Optional) Exercise/discussion: Add the median of the measurements to the plots?
 >
 > This exercise is optional and you can do it if you have time to repeat the steps you did previously by yourself.
 >
-> Go through the steps 1-8 again without following the detailed instructions.
+> Go through steps 1-8 again without following the detailed instructions.
 This time you add the median of the data to the plot, by using the numpy library.
 > > ## One solution with `numpy`
 > >
 > > ``` python